samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise1.md

 ## Exercise 1: "Wohin klickt die Maus?"
 The basic goal behind this exercise is to determine whether a given set of coordinates lie on a specific straight line segment or not, using linear algebra.

-So, let's define the requirements for our program:
+First, let's define the requirements for our application:
-1. Provide a canvas for the user to draw straight line segments by dragging the mouse.
+1. Provide a canvas for the user to draw line segments by dragging the mouse.
 2. Listen to double-clicks and determine if the click was performed on a line segment.
 If this is the case, remove the line from the canvas.
 3. This is an extra: Provide some UI-controls to set the line width and click tolerance (i.e. the size of the surrounding space to a line in which a click is still accepted as "being on the line").

 Let's walk through some of the parts of the application.
 I will use an outside-in approach to explain how the application works:

 ### Setting up the exercise
-Since this exercise is using JavaFX-Canvas, it inherits from the _AbstractCanvasExercise_ class.
-The exercise basically initializes the following way:
+Since this exercise is using JavaFX-Canvas, it inherits from the _AbstractCanvasExercise_ class described in the introduction.
+Our Exercise 1 basically initializes the following way:

 1. When the _onExerciseInitialized_ hook is called, build the additional GUI elements relevant to this exercise (req.
 3).
 2. Then, create all necessary event listeners to provide the desired functionalities.

+We'll skip the JavaFx-specific steps of loading user interfaces dynamically and dig right into the interactive part:

 #### Listen for mouse actions
-The _establishEventListeners()_ method creates all listeners that are required to register mouse clicks, drags and releases.
+The _establishEventListeners()_ method creates all listeners that are required to handle mouse clicks, drags and releases.
 Let's start with the __dragging__:

 ```java
 container.addEventHandler(MouseEvent.MOUSE_DRAGGED, new EventHandler<MouseEvent>() {